sanjay-dtu/CineVerse/README.md

-CineVerse
+# CineVerse

-CineVerse is a React-based web app that allows users to browse and search for movies using the OMDb API.
+CineVerse is a React-based web application that allows users to search and explore movies using the OMDb API.
+It features a clean, responsive interface and provides essential movie details based on user input.

-Features
+## Features
-- Browse popular, top-rated, and upcoming movies

 - Search movies by title
-- Clean and responsive UI
+- Display movie details such as title, year, rating, and poster
+- Responsive layout suitable for both desktop and mobile

-Tech Stack
+## Tech Stack

 - React.js
 - JavaScript
+- CSS
 - OMDb API
-- CSS